 EUPHORIA - RIGHT IN THE FEELS

 This workout became my own recipe for success.
 I lifted at least 5 times a week and did fasted cardio 5 times a week as well.
 Well after a month of really kicking my butt, on January 28, I weighed myself and saw something I had not seen since freshman year in high school over 16 years ago.
 I was able to drop my weight down to 199 lbs. in a little over a year.
 That day in the shower I started sobbing really hard, I caught my head in my hands and just let go of the tears, I was in disbelief, who would have thought that in under a year I would be able to change my life so much.
 I was a new man and I was reborn and ready to conquer the world.

-I contemplated my journey and what I went through to be here all the pain, the gallons of sweat and tears, the time commitment, everything came rushing to me.
+I contemplated my journey and what I went through to be here, all the pain, the gallons of sweat and tears, the time commitment, everything came rushing to me.
 In this moment the emotions overwhelmed me, but I was happy I knew what joy was again; I went from being fat and sick all the time to training for my first show and in the best health and shape of my life.

 THE TOP OF MT.
 EVEREST REACHED?

 I am writing this piece about myself at 179 lbs. with body fat at about 7%.
 For the first time ever in my life I can see my abs and muscle striations.
 Best part is I haven’t seen a doctor in over 16 months, except for an annual checkup.
 The results were all optimal.
 Well, I like the results I am seeing and I am pushing myself to new limits every single day.
 On April 23rd I competed in the WBFF competition in the transformation category.
 When I stepped on stage I got a standing ovation.
 I had never done anything like this in my life.
 The feeling is unexplainable, I cried on stage, I was proud of myself for the first time in a long time and I couldn't control my emotions.
 Well I had won already, the day could not get any better so I thought.
 Well they announced my name and I won.